-Also available is the nationally recognized AMERICAN HUMANICS program which qualifies the student admitted to and completing it to become a certified AMERICAN HUMANICS graduate granting additional training and qualities in the nonprofit, public, private, institutional and business setting.
-Students are expected to attend non-credit activities and seminars sponsored by the AMERICAN HUMANICS STUDENT ASSOCIATION.
+The Nonprofit Leadership Alliance offers certification as a Certified Nonprofit Professional.
+Students are expected to attend non-credit activities and seminars sponsored by the AMERICAN HUMANICSTUDENT ASSOCIATION.
 A lab fee is required each semester.
-Interested students should contact HSAM faculty or the Division Dean for application forms and procedures related to AMERICAN HUMANICS.
+Interested students should contact NPAM faculty or the Division Chair for application forms and procedures related to Nonprofit Leadership Alliance, American Humanics Student Association and the certification process.